starlight-foundation/starlight-node/docs/architecture.md

 - Receives:
   - *Transaction*: Incoming transactions from the `Receiver`
 - Sends:
-  - *Transaction List*: When creating a new block, sends the prioritized transactions to the `Ledger` for further validation and incflusion.
+  - *Transaction List*: When creating a new block, sends the prioritized transactions to the `Ledger` for further validation and inclusion.

 6. `OpenPool`: Similar to the `TxPool`, active only during leader mode and dedicated to handling `Open` blocks.
 - Receives: